HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_ai_analysis/wcm_rest_content_ai_analysis.md

 # AI analyzer API for content

-Starting with version 95_CF213 the product contains a new WCM REST v2 API for sentimental analysis of a content, keyword extraction from the content and also auto summarization of content element.
+Starting from CF213, a new WCM REST v2 API is available for sentimental analysis of content, keyword extraction from content, and auto summarization of content element.

 ## WCM REST V2 API explorer